 Thus, it is with disapproval – sometimes stern and austere, sometimes amused – that Firdausi depicts Shirin as a scheming, ambitious courtesan, whose origin remains obscure, whose beauty ensnares Khusrau, inspiring him to inglorious, un-kingly attitudes.
 We are given to see that even when she becomes one of the monarch’s wives, Shirin’s position remains in jeopardy for long years.
-Briefly referring to the Sasanian social system, Firdausi alludes to how she is only a low-class, second or third-rate wife, who is neither honoured by husband nor by society, whose sons will not attain high offices, let alone ever hope to climb on the throne and who will not – perhaps the most important aspect for ambitious Shirin – inherit anything if the king pre-deceases her.
+Briefly referring to the Sasanian social system, Firdausi alludes to how she is only a low-class, second or third-rate wife, who is neither honoured by husband nor by society, whose sons will not attain high offices, let alone ever hope to climb on the throne and who will not inherit anything if the king pre-deceases her.
 Firdausi’s main interest does not nestle with the romantic potential of the story, but with the legal, social and political implications of the king’s love affair.
 I have emphasised this in the above summary, highlighting the elements that portray Shirin as a courtesan and the catastrophic results of her influence on the king.

 Any attempt to analyse Firdausi’s rewriting technique and attitude is doomed by our ignorance of his source(s).
 There is a general consensus amongst scholars to consider that he used both oral and written sources to compose the different parts of his Shahnama, but we do not know whether these were historical or literary texts, whether they were Persian or ultimately originated in other cultural or linguistic traditions.
 In the Persian sphere, we know of at least four older – now lost, but for a passage attributed to Daqiqi – verse or prose Shahnamas, one of which probably is the “Old Book” Firdausi repeatedly mentions.
 As to the sources used for the particular episode under scrutiny here, we only have his brief admission in the introduction of the Dastan-i Khusrau va Shirin, that he has culled the tale, retelling an “old story”, taken from such an “old Book” (nama-yi bastan)”.
 He proposes to bring the story up to date.
 His work, “dispeller of misery”, is to serve as “a memorial of the proud ones.”
 Thus unable to contrast his work with this unidentified older source, we can only take his introductory remark at face value.

 Whatever the contents of his unknown source might have been versus his personal input of data within the episode, the result is a mosaic that pieces together elements from several literary and historical traditions.
 Handicapped as we are to judge the way and technique of Firdausi’s rewriting, let us restrict our scrutiny to two elements only, which derive from established points in Shahnama scholarship.
 The structural elements of the episode as told in al-Tha‘alibi’s Arabic narrative – although less detailed – agree with those in Firdausi’s story.
 Tha‘alibi’s comments regarding Shirin however, are enthusiastically positive and lack Firdausi’s refined, delicate psychological analysis and critique revealed by my close reading of the episode.
 Thus, interestingly, considering that he means “to serve the memory of the kings”, Firdausi is shown here to have operated a choice in the existing sources and to have followed a tradition that was critical of Shirin’s influence on the kings.
-He was not concerned with creating a dreamlike heroine, and rather than considering the romantic potential of the relationships, he focused on how it jeopardised the reigns of two kings, who opposed their council of nobles and forgot their royal duties to form political alliances and to safeguard the purity of their hereditary line.
+He was not concerned with creating a dreamlike heroine, and rather than considering the romantic potential of the relationships, he focused on how it jeopardised the reigns of two kings, who opposed their council of nobles and forgot their royal duty to form political alliances and to safeguard the purity of their hereditary line.